rootcodelabs/LLM-Module/README.md

 # BYK-RAG (Retrieval-Augmented Generation Module)

 The **BYK-RAG Module** is part of the Burokratt ecosystem, designed to provide **retrieval-augmented generation (RAG)** capabilities for Estonian government digital services.
-It ensures reliable, multilingual, and compliant AI-powered responses by integrating with multiple LLM providers, syncing with knowledge bases, and exposing flexible configuration and monitoring features for administrators.
+It ensures reliable, multilingual, and compliant AI-powered responses by integrating with multiple LLM providers syncing with knowledge bases, and exposing flexible configuration and monitoring features for administrators.

 ---